aggyomfg/bevy_enum_tag/README.md

 macro also adds
 [component hooks](https://github.com/bevyengine/bevy/pull/14005) that insert/remove the correct markers whenever the enum component is inserted/removed.
-Because of this feature, you will have to use at least Bevy 0.15 (currently only available as a release candidate).
+Because of this feature, you will have to use at least Bevy 0.15.

 The tags are generated in their own module, which is named using the snake case version of the enum's name.
 See the examples below for clarification.